Kim Andersen (cyclist)

-Kim Andersen (born 10 February 1958 in Malling, Denmark) is a former professional Danish road bicycle racer and current cycling team directeur sportif.
+Kim Andersen (born 10 February 1958) is a Danish former professional road bicycle racer and current cycling team directeur sportif.
 From 2004 to 2010, he was a directeur sportif for Danish ProTour Team Saxo Bank.
 From 2011, he holds the same position at the Leopard Trek team.

 Rider

 In 1983 he became the first Dane to wear the yellow jersey in the Tour de France, and later won stages in that race.
 He has also sported stage wins in Vuelta a España, Four Days of Dunkirk, Ronde van Nederland, Midi Libre and Tour de Suisse, as well as numerous individual wins, 31 during his career.
 In 1984 he won the semi-classic Flèche Wallonne.

 Doping

 Kim Andersen was tested positive for doping in 1987, and was banned for life, a sentence that was later changed to a one-year quarantine.
 In 1992 he was tested positive again, and fired from his team.
 He rode as an individual for the rest of the year, before finally retiring.